Implications of zero-growth economics analysed with an agent-based model: Introduction

+With the increase in computing power available to researchers in recent decades, the use of ABMs has been growing, see \cite{axtell2025abm} for a review of the literature.
+Several existing ABMs have stable zero-growth paths, for example \cite{lengnick2013baseline}, \cite{assenza2015macro_abm}, \cite{klimek2015bail}, and \cite{caiani2016benchmark_model} but this has not before been the main focus of analysis \citep{lauer2025comparative}, and the relative stability of growth versus zero-growth scenarios has not previously been studied on an ABM.

+This paper introduces the Post-Growth DYNamic Agent-based MINskyan (PG-DYNAMIN) model, and employs it to present an unprecedentedly detailed view of the nature of a post-growth economy, covering both macroeconomic and microeconomic analyses.
+As in \cite{barrett2018stability}, growth and zero-growth scenarios are compared by tweaking a parameter that controls the average growth of productivity.
+In addition, maintaining the idea from Minsky, that debt behaviour is important for stability, scenarios with different debt appetite levels are also compared.
+PG-DYNAMIN draws from a range of ABMs, including the CATS (Complex Adaptive Trivial Systems) models \citep{gatti2003financial,gatti2005new,russo2007industrial,gaffeo2008emergent_macro,gatti2010financial,assenza2015macro_abm}, the SK (Schumpeter meets Keynes) models \citep{dosi2006evolutionary,dosi2009microfoundations,dosi2010schumpeter,dosi2013income, dosi2017evolutionary}, as well as models from \cite{deissenberg2008eurace}, \cite{lengnick2013baseline}, \cite{klimek2015bail}, \cite{caiani2016benchmark_model}, \cite{lamperti2018faraway}, and \cite{poledna2023economic_forecasting} and strives to capture the core features of a capitalist economy with interest-bearing debt.
+It contains four sectors: households, consumption firms (which sell goods to households), capital firms (which sell capital to consumption firms), and banks.

 The structure of the paper is as follows.
-Section \ref{The Model} provides an overview of the model details and assumptions regarding the agent’s behaviour.
-Section \ref{Results} presents the results from the model, demonstrating the model reproduces stylised facts seen in real economic data and then focuses on a stability analysis comparing growth and zero-growth scenarios.
-Section \ref{discussion} is a discussion regarding the results.
-Finally, section \ref{Concluding Remarks} contains a summary and concluding remarks.
+Section \ref{sec:methodology} provides an overview of the methodology and model.
+Section \ref{sec:stylised_facts} demonstrates that PG-DYNAMIN reproduces a broad range of stylised facts.
+Section \ref{sec:scenario_analysis} focuses on a stability analysis comparing growth and zero-growth scenarios at both the macro- and microeconomic levels.
+Section \ref{sec:discussion} presents a discussion regarding the results.
+Finally, section \ref{sec:conclusion} contains a summary and concluding remarks.